5 Creative Ideas to Engage Your Nonprofit Website Visitors

 They also include a bunch of statistics, such as the number of clients served.
 You need to share specific accomplishments that show how you’re making a difference.

 Focus on the why and not the what.
 Numbers don’t mean a lot without a story or example.
 For instance, Thanks to donors like you, we were able to serve more students in our tutoring program.
-X number of students are now getting better grades and are able to graduate from high school on time.
+X number of students are now getting better grades and can graduate from high school on time.

 Make it visual

-Your donors have a lot going on and won’t have much time to read your report.
+Remember, your donors have a lot going on and won’t have much time to read your report.
 Engage them with some great photos, which can tell a story in an instant.
 Choose photos of people participating in an activity, such as volunteers working at a food pantry or a one-to-one tutoring session.
 Be sure to get permission if you want to use pictures of clients.

 Use colorful charts or infographics to highlight your financials.
 This is a great way to keep it simple and easy to understand.
 Include some quotes and short testimonials to help break up the text.

 Be sure your report is easy to read (and scan).
 Use at least a 12-point font and black type on a white background.
 A colored background may be pretty, but it makes it hard to read.
-You can, however, add a splash of color with headings, charts, and infographics.
+You can, however, add some color with photos, headings, charts, and infographics.

 Write as if you’re having a conversation with a friend

-Beware of using jargon.
+Be careful about using jargon.
 Most of your donors don’t use words like underserved or at-risk, and neither should you.
 Use everyday language such as – Because of you, we found affordable housing for over 100 homeless families.
-Housing prices continue to skyrocket and a shelter is no place to raise a family.
+Housing prices continue to soar and a shelter or motel is no place to raise a family.
 Now, these families have a place to call home.

 Write in the second person and use a warm, friendly tone.
 Use you much more than we.